rhithik/lcs--vue-basics/guide/episode-01.md

 > **[Reactivity Explained via Vue.js](https://medium.com/vue-mastery/the-best-explanation-of-javascript-reactivity-fea6112dd80d)**

 - an abstracted way of keeping functions and data up to date with input and changes based on the get/set pattern
-- abstracts away functions and data that would otherwise be overly-reused
+- abstracts away functions and data that would otherwise be constantly repeated
 - updates any data or DOM properties dependant on that specific variable

 ## Why do we need a framework?

 > **[Framework / Vanilla Javascript](https://www.youtube.com/watch?v=PSiXpsV5ZQc)**

-- optimized and battletested code
+- optimized and battle tested code
-- built-in functionality helps development tenfold
+- built-in functionality helps streamline development tenfold
 - understand and know the fundamentals of javascript
   - then learn how to use frameworks
   - understand the process behind the _magic_